History of ancient Egypt: Prehistoric Egypt

 A Gerzeh culture vase decorated with gazelles, on display at the Louvre.

-The Nile valley of Egypt was basically uninhabitable until the work of clearing and irrigating the land along the banks was started.
-However, it appears that this clearance and irrigation was largely under way by the 6th millennium.
-By that time, Nile society was already engaged in organized agriculture and the construction of large buildings.
+The Nile valley was unfit for habitation until the land had begun to be cleared and irrigated, which was largely underway by the 6th millennium.
+By that time, Nile society was engaged in organized agriculture and the construction of large buildings.

 Qustul Incense Burner, excavated from a royal Nubian tomb in Lake Nasser, considered among the earliest representations of the White Crown Hedjet in Upper Egypt.

 At this time, Egyptians in the southwestern corner of Egypt were herding cattle and also constructing large buildings.
 Mortar was in use by the 4th millennium.
-The people of the valley and the Nile Delta were self-sufficient and were raising barley and emmer, an early variety of wheat, and stored it in pits lined with reed mats.
-They raised cattle, goats and pigs and they wove linen and baskets.
+The people of the valley and the Nile Delta were self-sufficient and were raising barley and emmer, an early variety of wheat, and stored these in pits lined with reed mats.
+They raised cattle, goats, and pigs and wove linen and baskets.
 Prehistory continues through this time, variously held to begin with the Amratian culture.

 Between 5500 BC and the 31st century BC, small settlements flourished along the Nile, whose delta empties into the Mediterranean Sea.

 The Tasian culture was the next to appear; it existed in Upper Egypt starting about 4500 BC.
 This group is named for the burials found at Deir Tasa, a site on the east bank of the Nile between Asyut and Akhmim.
 The Tasian culture is notable for producing the earliest blacktop-ware, a type of red and brown pottery painted black on its top and interior.